ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/afrc/p5-request-afrc.md

 vkCreateImage(get_device().get_handle(), &image_create_info, nullptr, &image_handle);
 ```

-This requests default fixed-rate compression, which depends on the device.
+This requests default fixed-rate compression (which depends on the device).
-On Arm GPUs, it is the highest supported bitrate, that is the highest possible quality.
+On Arm GPUs, it is the highest supported bitrate that is the highest possible quality.

 To request a specific bitrate (after confirming that it is supported, as shown in the previous step), you may instead use `VK_IMAGE_COMPRESSION_FIXED_RATE_EXPLICIT_EXT` like this: